EfthimiosVlahos/SmartLift-Analysis-Project/README.md

   </tr>
   <tr>
     <td align="center">Low-Pass Code</td>
-    <td align="center"> Compare with and without Low-Pass filter</td>
+    <td align="center"> Comparsion with and without Low-Pass filter</td>
   </tr>
 </table>

 ## Principal Component Analysis (PCA)
 High dimensionality can often be a challenge in machine learning.
 PCA aids in dimensionality reduction by transforming the original predictor columns into a set of orthogonal components that capture the most variance.
-Our analysis indicated that we can effectively capture a significant portion of the variance in the data using just the first three principal components.
+My analysis indicated that I can effectively capture a significant portion of the variance in the data using just the first three principal components.

 <table>
     <tr>